mozilla-extensions/xpi-manifest/docs/adding-a-new-xpi.md

 # Adding a new xpi

-## Creating the repo

 First, create a repository under the `mozilla-extensions` github organization.

+## Creating a public repo

+The template source repo is https://github.com/mozilla-extensions/xpi-template .

-Next, copy in the `.taskcluster.yml` from https://github.com/mozilla-extensions/xpi-template/blob/master/.taskcluster.yml .
+Copy in the `.taskcluster.yml` from https://github.com/mozilla-extensions/xpi-template/blob/master/.taskcluster.yml .

 Other files we need are